goonairplanes/goonairplanes/README.md

   </p>
 </div>

-> ⚠️ **Heads-Up: Vibes!** Go on Airplanes is in its early days, so expect a few bumps as we soar to new heights.
+> ⚠️ **Heads-Up: Alpha Vibes!** Go on Airplanes is in its early days, so expect a few bumps as we soar to new heights.
 Bugs?
 Missing features?
 We’re all ears—jump in, report issues, or send us a PR to make GoA even better!

 Hey there, coder!
 Sick of frameworks that feel like solving a Rubik’s Cube in a storm?
 Say hello to **Go on Airplanes (GoA)**—a Golang framework that’s here to make web dev fun, simple, and lightweight.
 Think of it as your trusty co-pilot for building modern web apps without the baggage of complexity. 🛫